Harvey Guzzini Quadrifoglio Pendant Lamp

 Quadrifoglio, the Italian word for four-leaf clover.

-This light is always attributed to Gae Aulenti (1927-2012), but that is not true.
+This pendant lamp is always attributed to Gae Aulenti (1927-2012), but that is not true.
 Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
-Source: the website of iGuzzini.
-The Cestello was in production from 1985 until 1992.
+Source: the website of iGuzzini and the book: “Culture of an Italian Region.
+The Marche, Guzzini and design“, written by Augusto Morello, published in 2002.
+The Cestello lamp was in production from 1985 until 1992.

-The Quadrifoglio has some similarities with the Pipistrello lamp Gae Aulenti designed for Martinelli Luce.
+The Quadrifoglio pendant lamp has some similarities with the Pipistrello lamp Gae Aulenti designed for Martinelli Luce.
 Most likely the story originated that way.
+Several designer books are wrong, unfortunately.

 iGuzzini illuminazione was established in 1959 under the name Harvey Creazioni.
 Harvey is derived from the famous movie ‘Harvey’ with James Stuart and the invisible rabbit Harvey in the 1950s.